 The area around Belur has a lot of historical significance.
-A number of Shiva and Vishnu temples in the region date back to the 11th and 12th century from the Hoysala Kingdom.
+A number of Shiva and Vishnu temples in the region date back to the 11th and 12th centuries from the Hoysala Kingdom.
 These are rich pieces of architectural heritage and are conserved by the ASI.
-Well, that was enough to raise the interest in us and there we were the next day – a beautiful morning with bright sunshine and cool weather.
+Well, that was enough to raise our interest in us and there we were the next day – a beautiful morning with bright sunshine and cool weather.

 Heading back to Bangalore and enjoying the road

-After a rich dose of historic-architectural and cultural mix, it was already afternoon and we were back to our drive to Bangalore.
+After a rich dose of historic-architectural and cultural mix, it was already afternoon and we were back on our drive to Bangalore.
 Although it was the last day of our vacation, and the odometer was showing some 700 Kms already, we were still in love with the beautiful drive conditions and settings.

-The lush green surroundings, palm trees dotting the roadside, clear blue skies and air that felt fresh-made us happy.
+The lush green surroundings, palm trees dotting the roadside, clear blue skies and air that felt fresh made us happy.
 The road itself was in a fantastic condition, curving beautifully as we raced along, going up and down gently with the natural terrain of the land.
 The drive remained easy and enjoyable throughout the distance.
 We were in Bangalore before dinner after braving the rush hour traffic.

 So this was my tryst with the road adventure in Karnataka.
-I completed 7 days and 1000 kilometers of drivecation in a state whose language I didn’t understand, whose food was new for me, whose customs unknown.
+I completed 7 days and 1000 kilometers of drivecation in a state whose language I didn’t understand, whose food was new for me, and whose customs were unknown.
 Yet I felt the love of the people there and the warmth of my journey.
 Every day I saw and experienced something that I hadn’t before.
 Most importantly, I learned about another part of our country.
 After all, mine is a nation with endless diversity.